8 balance transfer credit card mistakes to avoid

 Key takeaways

-• Balance transfer credit cards can get you out of high-interest debt quickly and efficiently.
+- Balance transfer credit cards can help you get out of high-interest debt quickly and efficiently.

-• But several pitfalls can end balance transfer periods early, costing you money and potentially hurting your credit.
+- There are several pitfalls to avoid that can end balance transfer periods early, costing you money and potentially hurting your credit.

 Here are eight balance transfer mistakes that you definitely want to avoid.